Canadian minister hopeful of deal in China canola dispute

 "It's vitally important to the country and vitally important that we establish regulations that are adhered to.
 I think we will come to an agreement that will satisfy both (countries), hopefully."

-A tougher Chinese canola shipping standard would raise costs and risk for Canadian exporters, who include Richardson International, Viterra Inc [VILC.UL] and Cargill Ltd [CARGIL.UL].
+A tougher Chinese canola shipping standard would raise costs and risk for Canadian exporters, who include Richardson International, Viterra Inc and Cargill Ltd , for selling canola to Canada's biggest export market for the oilseed.

-Counselor Yang Yundong, spokesperson of the Chinese Embassy in Ottawa, said Chinese experts are currently visiting Canada and conducting research with Canadian counterparts into establishing how much foreign material should be allowed.

-"I believe this issue will be solved in a proper way," the counselor said in a statement.
+A spokesman for the Chinese embassy in Ottawa could not be immediately reached.

 The new standard will allow no more than 1 percent foreign material, such as straw and other plant seeds, per shipment, compared with the current maximum of 2.5 percent.